La Crema Rosé: Our Little ‘Passion Project’

 A labor of love

-There are various ways of making a Rosé wine, but Elizabeth believes that the method called saignée (from the French word for “bleeding”) produces the most classic wines.
+There are various ways of making a Rosé wine, but our winemaker believes that the method called saignée (from the French word for “bleeding”) produces the most classic wines.

 First, the Pinot Noir grapes are crushed in small tanks.
 Then the grape juice, held at a cold temperature to prevent fermentation from starting, rests on the grape skins (which contain the coloring pigments) for a few days, until the wine has achieved the perfect color: a bright, translucent cherry-ruby hue that seems to wink in the light.